 Jijiga Somali, Ethiopia Travel Guide

-Jijiga's most dynamic "attraction" is its bustling Central Market, a hub of commerce and local activity.
+Jijiga's most dynamic "attraction" is its primary bustling Central Market, a hub of commerce and local activity.

 The marketplace has deep insight into daily life, local goods, and Somali culture.
 You will find all things from fresh produce and spices to traditional clothing and household items.

-Jijiga University is a modern institution, a significant local landmark and a center of learning for the region.
+Jijiga University is an up-to-date institution, a significant local landmark and a center of learning for the region.
 Several mosques dot the city, showing its strong Islamic heritage.

 The marketplace atmosphere deepens cultural understanding and engagement.